Augmented Minimax Linear Estimation

 We state below a simple version of our main result.
-In essence, if an estimator $\hm$ converges to $m$ in mean square and our regression error $\hm - m$ is in a uniformly bounded Donsker class $\ff$ or more generally satisfies $(\hm - m)/\OO_p(1) \in \ff$, then our approach can be used to define an asymptotically efficient estimator of a known continuous linear functional $\psi(m)$ at \smash{$m(z)=\EE[P]{Y_i \mid Z_i=z}$}.
+In essence, if an estimator $\hm$ converges to $m$ in mean square and our regression error $\hm - m$ is in a uniformly bounded Donsker class $\ff$ or more generally satisfies $(\hm - m)/O_P(1) \in \ff$, then our approach can be used to define an efficient estimator.